MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/yammer-networks-groups-and-users-overview.md

 - By using **private groups**, you can limit membership and participation to invitation or approval only from group administrators.
 You can hide private groups from the group's directory.

 > [!NOTE]
 >Yammer groups aren't security principals like SharePoint groups, or Active Directory Domain Services (AD DS) groups, and synchronizing groups with AD DS isn't supported.
-With Yammer Enterprise, if you [Enforce Office 365 identity for Yammer users](/yammer/configure-your-yammer-network/enforce-office-365-identity), groups can be [Yammer and Office 365 Groups](/yammer/manage-yammer-groups/yammer-and-office-365-groups).
+With Yammer Enterprise, if you [Enforce Microsoft 365 identity for Yammer users](/yammer/configure-your-yammer-network/enforce-office-365-identity), groups can be [Yammer and Microsoft 365 Groups](/yammer/manage-yammer-groups/yammer-and-office-365-groups).

 ## Yammer users